 Disadvantages of water jet cutting

 Cutting Time – Thickness can lead to less accuracy when you are water jet cutting a material – The thicker the material is the further the stream is away from the nozzle at its point of impact.
 Cutting an uneven surface can change the cutting accuracy from top to bottom.
-Often, the jet can spread and make more of a diagonal cut than a straight up and down cut.
+Often, the jet can spread and make more of a diagonal cut than a straight up-and-down cut.

 C02 laser engraving machine

-Our c02 laser machine can be used to either cut or engrave a material by way of a beam that is projected through optics and focused by mirrors into a material which then either melts, burns, vaporises away.
+Our c02 laser machine can be used to either cut or engrave a material by way of a beam that is projected through optics and focused by mirrors into a material which then either melts, burns, or vaporises away.
 C02 laser cutting or engraving is an affordable, easy-to-use, and versatile tool.